-How to minimize a portfolio’s negative returns?
+How can a portfolio’s negative returns be minimized?

 To minimize a portfolio’s volatility, investors can optimize the variance-covariance matrix of the stock returns in question.
 By doing so, both negative and positive deviations from the mean returns are treated as equally undesirable.

-However, it is important to point out that investors are interested in minimizing negative returns, whereas they do not worry about positive deviations.
+However, it’s important to point out that investors are interested in minimizing negative returns, whereas they do not worry about positive deviations.
 A more appropriate risk measure in line with investors’ preferences should therefore only consider returns that fall below a certain threshold.

-In 1959 Harry Markowitz, the father of Modern Portfolio Theory, pitched semi-variance as a smart alternative to variance.
+In 1959, Harry Markowitz, the father of modern portfolio theory, pitched semi-variance as a smart alternative to variance.
 “Analyses based on S tend to produce better portfolios than those based on V. Variance considers extremely high and extremely low returns equally undesirable.
 An analysis based on V seeks to eliminate both extremes.
 An analysis based on SE, on the other hand, concentrates on reducing losses.”
 (Harry Markowitz, 1959)

 Specifically, to minimize a portfolio’s risk in terms of downside volatility, the semi-covariance matrix of asset returns as introduced by Estrada (2008) is calculated.
 Using this heuristic definition, the semi-covariance matrix is optimized and a closed form solution that minimizes the downside volatility of the portfolio is found.
 This results in an index that has minimum risk, as defined in a more intuitive way.

 Want to find out more on the Minimum Downside Volatility Index Series?
-Take a look at our research paper Minimum Downside Volatility Indices